DerBrunoIR/EbayStatistics/README.md

 Therefore, only `german` is supported.

 The most common date and price formats, we could find, are supported.
-Formats we couldn't find are therefore ignored to prevent unexpected results.
+Formats we couldn't find are ignored to prevent unexpected results.

 Listings from users with a negative amount of ratings are ignored since they would affect the rating vs price diagram.